Palmgrenoskari/machineLearning/README.md

 # Basically just BSc repository, probably should rename ^

 ## BSc
-* The codes that I used in my BSc (3 different CNNs - fruit recognition)
+* The codes that I used in my BSc (Comparison of CNN Architectures in Fruit Recognition.)

 ## sandbox
 * Playground